 to have fun and artistically express themselves in the fullest way possible.

-Mike's musical journey has spanned almost three decades.
-Taking him from the streets of Oakland, CA, to some of the most hallowed halls of Rock and Roll!
-In that time he has toured the world, playing with many musical greats, recorded at legendary recording studios, and met so many amazing musicians!
+Mike's musical journey has spanned nearly three decades, taking him from the streets of Oakland, CA, to some of the most hallowed halls of Rock and Roll!
+In that time, Mike has toured the world playing with many musical greats, recorded at legendary recording studios, and met so many amazing musicians!
 All of his rocking the kit has led him right here!
-School Of Rock offers the perfect arrangement to marry his experience with the opportunity to teach the next generations.
+School of Rock offers the perfect arrangement to marry his experience with the opportunity to teach the next generations.